learn-co-curriculum/dsc-intro-to-sets/README.md

 documentations can be found here: https://docs.python.org/2/library/sets.html

+## Sets and Set Operations: A Summative Example

+To put this all together, let's consider an example with restaurants:

+Think about a *set A* with all the restaurants that serve Italian food.
+Next, there is a *set B* with all the restaurants that serve burgers.

+The **union** of these sets, *set C*, contains the set of restaurants that either serve Italian food, burgers, or both.

+You could say that the **universal set** here, *set U*, contains all the restaurants in the world (with any type of food).
+Then *set C* is a **subset** of *set U*.

+The **intersection** of *A* and *B* contains the restaurants that serve _both_ Italian food and burgers.

+The **relative complement** of *set A* contains the restaurants that serve burgers but _not_ Italian food.

+The **absolute complement** of *set A* contains the restaurants that serve *any food* but _no_ Italian food.

 ## Summary

-In this section, we started off explaining what sets, subsets and universal sets are.
-Next, you learned about some elementary such as unions, intersections and complements.
-After that, we tied all this info together through the inclusion exclusion principle.
-Finally we talked a little bit about how sets work in Python.
+In this section, you learned about sets, subsets and universal sets.
+Next, you were introduced to some elementary set operations such as unions, intersections and complements.
+After that, all this info was tied together through the inclusion exclusion principle.
+Next, you saw how sets translate into Python.
+You'll start exploring this in further detail in the next lab!